 What are the risks and for whom?

 Anyone who travels in risk areas can contract malaria – the longer the stay (or journey), the higher the risk.
 Young children, pregnant women, people who’ve had their spleen removed or who suffer from a spleen-related illness and people infected with HIV have an increased chance of becoming seriously ill from malaria.
+If you have a reduced immune system due to illness or medication, you may run a greater risk of serious malaria as well.
 If you suffered from malaria before, this does not mean you cannot be infected again – a new bite by an infected mosquito can again cause malaria.

 How to protect yourself from Malaria?